AmilaWeerasinghe/chatApp-backend/README.md

 JSON.parse('deserialTrasmittedString'); and use the JS object inside nodeJs server, react.

 The transmitted JSON string will be recieved to the reciever as a single string.

+### Also Express will automatically serialise the data(object/ array) to strings before tranmission.
+But we get a JSON String, and need to make sure that at the recievers end to PARSE them back to JS objects to handle them in the JS code.